Strike Is Back For a New BBC Series: Recapping Cormoran and Robin’s Story So Far

 Her adoptive brother Johnny Bristow (Leo Bill).
 Johnny hired Strike to investigate Lula’s apparent suicide in an attempt to frame Lula’s biological half-brother Jonah, whom she’d recently tracked down and to whom she’d planned to leave all her money.
 Johnny pushed Lula to her death and then tried to have Jonah arrested for the murder to make him ineligible to inherit, making Lula’s share of the family estate after their mother’s death come to Johnny.
 He also murdered Lula’s friend Rochelle, who was blackmailing him over the secret of Lula’s changed will, and as a child, Johnny also killed another of his adopted siblings – a childhood friend of Strike’s named Charlie – by pushing him into a quarry.

 Holliday Grainger has been acting since the age of six, and appeared in a range of children’s television as a child.
 Her film career has included period roles in Jane Eyre, Great Expectations, Anna Karenina and Cinderella, as well as modern parts in The Riot Club and Bel Ami.
-TV-wise, she’s recently appeared in BBC thriller The Capture and Sky hit Patrick Melrose after making a name in The Borgias.
+TV-wise, she’s recently appeared in both series of BBC thriller The Capture and Sky hit Patrick Melrose after making a name in The Borgias.